cmowrer13/bios611project/README.md

 ![](shiny_app_example.png)

 To explore this project, clone this Github repository to your local machine.
 Navigate to the project folder in a terminal emulator and run `bash start.sh` to initialize the reproducible analysis environment built using Docker.
 Open `localhost:8787` in your browser and enter the username and password displayed by the start script.
+Set the `work` directory as the working directory.
 Running `make` in the RStudio Server terminal will then automate the analysis and build the project report, Shiny app, and interactive visualizations.

 The Shiny application can be used by opening the shiny_app.R script in RStudio Server and selecting "Run App" at the top of the window.